A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: SAM-ALE simulations of gas dynamics

 \subsubsection{SAM-ALE simulations}

 Next, we apply SAM-ALE on a $50 \times 50$ dynamic adaptive mesh.
 For simplicity, we choose a specially designed forcing function $\Ge$ for the mesh generation, defined as

-where $\alpha$ is a constant chosen so that $\int_{\Omega} 1/\Ge(y,t) \, \mathrm{d}y = |\Omega| = 1$.
 This forcing function is designed, using the known analytical solution, to track the moving shock.
-In the future, a shock-tracking scheme analogous to the $z$-type advection \eqref{interface-e} for contract tracking will be employed to define $\Ge$.
-The $z$-type advection can track the shock with high accuracy, and the resulting $\Ge$ is almost exactly the same as \eqref{G-for-Noh}.
-As such, for simplicity we use the specially designed function \eqref{G-for-Noh} in this work, with the understanding that similar results can be obtained when $z$-type shock tracking is used instead.
-The particular normalization used to define $\Ge$ is motivated by the balanced monitoring method \cite{DaZe2010}.
-We set the time-step as $\Delta t = 5 \times 10^{-4}$, which yields $\mathrm{CFL} \approx 0.2$, and choose artificial viscosity parameters $\beta_u = 0.1$, $\beta_E = 0.7$, and $\mu = 0$.
+In the future, a shock-tracking scheme analogous to the $\ze$-type advection \eqref{interface-e} for contract tracking will be employed to define $\bar{\Ge}$.
+The $\ze$-type advection can track the shock with high accuracy, and the resulting $\bar{\Ge}$ is almost exactly the same as \eqref{G-for-Noh}.
+As such, for simplicity we use the specially designed function \eqref{G-for-Noh} in this work, with the understanding that similar results can be obtained when $\ze$-type shock tracking is used instead.
+The particular normalization used to define $\bar{\Ge}$ is motivated by the balanced monitoring method \cite{DaZe2010}.
+We set $\kappa=0.3$ and the time-step as $\Delta t = 5 \times 10^{-4}$, which yields $\mathrm{CFL} \approx 0.2$, and choose artificial viscosity parameters $\beta_u = 0.1$, $\beta_E = 0.7$, and $\mu = 0$.

 The results are shown in \Cref{fig:Noh_adaptive}.
 The shock front is sharp, the wall-heating error is very small, and solution symmetry is well preserved.
 The latter is a consequence of both $C$-method artificial viscosity as well as grid alignment with the shock front.
-The density cross sections $\uprho(y^1,0,t)$ along the $y^1$-axis for the various simulations are shown in \Cref{fig:Noh-comparison}, which clearly shows that the $50 \times 50$ adaptive simulation outperforms the low-res and mid-res simulations, and is comparable to the high-res simulation.
+The density cross sections $\uprho(y^1,0,t)$ along the $y^1$-axis for the various simulations are shown in \Cref{fig:Noh-comparison}, which clearly shows that the $50 \times 50$ adaptive simulation outperforms the low-res and mid-res uniform simulations, and is comparable to the high-res uniform simulation.
 The wall heating error is smallest for the adaptive simulation, and the sharpness of the shock fronts for the $200 \times 200$ uniform and $50 \times 50$ adaptive simulations are comparable.
 As shown in \Cref{table:adaptive-vs-uniform}, the adaptive mesh simulation produces the solution with the smallest $L^2$ error in the density.
-Moreover, the adaptive simulation is approximately 6 times faster than the high-res simulation, and requires roughly the same amount of memory as the lowest resolution uniform run.
+Moreover, the adaptive simulation is approximately 6 times faster than the high-res uniform simulation, and requires roughly the same amount of memory as the lowest-resolution uniform run.